-The term bowel obstruction usually refers to the mechanical blockage of the bowel, whereby a structural pathology blocks the normal passage of intestinal contents.
-Around 15% of acute abdomen cases are found to have a bowel obstruction.
+The colloquial term bowel obstruction usually refers to a mechanical blockage of the bowel, whereby a structural pathology physically blocks the normal passage of intestinal contents.
+Around 15% of acute abdomen cases are found to have a bowel obstruction

-When the bowel is not mechanically blocked but does not work properly, for example because of inflammation, electrolyte derangement or recent surgery, this is known as paralytic ileus.
+When the bowel is not mechanically blocked but does not work properly, for example because of inflammation, electrolyte derangement or recent surgery, this is known as functional obstruction or paralytic ileus.

 The most common causes of bowel obstruction depend on location: